sayedarehmat6-dot/Saudi-Genomic-Classifier/README.md

 🧬 Project Abstract

 Existing genomic pathogenicity predictors are trained on a dataset that reflects the western representation, resulting in the formation of a "representation gap" that negatively affects their performance in the diagnosis of Saudi individuals.
-To solve this problem, Saudi Genomic Classifier (SGC) was designed as an addition to the existing genomic tools that incorporates Saudi Clinical Database and gnomAD/ClinVar features.
-Through the implementation of cost-sensitive XGBoost trained with the SMOTE technique, SGC delivers a classification layer for uniquely Saudi genomic variants.
+To solve this problem, Saudi Genomic Classifier (SGC) addresses this by integrating the PAVS (Saudi Clinical Database) with global constraint metrics from gnomAD and ClinVar.
+This pilot study focuses on Chromosome 21 to demonstrate the feasibility of population-specific pathogenicity prediction.Through the implementation of cost-sensitive XGBoost trained with the SMOTE technique, SGC delivers a classification layer for uniquely Saudi genomic variants.

 🔬 Methodological